 The “intimacy, charm, volume and persistence” of a News Corp.
-(NWSA) lobbyist’s contacts with the U.K. government could have put the company’s bid for British Sky Broadcasting Group Plc (BSY) into danger, a judge concluded.
+(NWSA:US) lobbyist’s contacts with the U.K. government could have put the company’s bid for British Sky Broadcasting Group Plc (BSY) into danger, a judge concluded.

 In his four-volume report on media ethics published today, judge Brian Leveson said that had the extent of the communication between News Corp.’s Fred Michel and Adam Smith, an aide to then-Culture Secretary Jeremy Hunt, in the first half of 2011 become known, it would have left any government decision to allow the bid open to legal challenge.
 Smith resigned this year when text messages between himself and Michel were published.

 Leveson, who made little criticism of individual politicians in his report, said Hunt had been unwise to ask Smith to liaise with Michel, a situation made worse by “a lack of supervision.”
 He said Scottish First Minister Alex Salmond had made “wholly inappropriate” arguments in support of the takeover.
 New York-based News Corp. abandoned its 7.8 billion- pound ($12.5 billion) bid for full control of BSkyB in July 2011 to help contain the phone-hacking scandal at its News of the World tabloid.

 “All the effort and good work which was done on the bid was put in jeopardy by a serious hidden problem,” Leveson wrote of the Michel-Smith contacts.
 He said they would have created “a powerful argument that there was at least the appearance of bias.”